syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 ### Predefined ACLs

-If you do not need complex ACLs and just want to create a bucket which contents can be read/writeable from everyone with access to your OpenStack project or you plan to create a public readable bucket you are fine with using predefined ACLs.
+If you do not need complex ACLs and just want to create a bucket whose contents can be read/writeable from everyone with access to your OpenStack project or you plan to create a public readable bucket you are fine with using predefined ACLs.

 In the step before we already used such a predefined ACL.
 In this case it was the default `private` ACL.
 Another predefined ACL which may be suitable for your use-case is the `public-read` ACL.